 Also note that a CIMT is an offense that is morally reprehensible and goes against rules of morality.
 These crimes often involve vileness, baseness, evil intent, and lack of good morals and good moral character towards one’s fellow man and society.
 Most aggravated felonies count as CIMTs.
 In short, the definition of moral turpitude is shocking the public conscience.
 These crimes do not include offenses that happen because of a:

 2. What are some crimes that do not count as a CIMT?

 Some examples of offenses that courts have held are not CIMTs are:

 - child endangerment, under Penal Code 273a PC,22

 - domestic violence committed on someone other than a spouse,23

-- most single first offenses of California DUI,24
+- most single first offenses of California DUI (driving under the influence),24

 - involuntary manslaughter, under Penal Code 192b PC,25

 - kidnapping without any aggravating factors, under Penal Code 207 PC,26

 - possession of marijuana, under Health and Safety Code 11357 HS,27 and